Love Tyrant

-Love Tyrant (恋愛暴君, Ren'ai Bōkun), also known as The Very Lovely Tyrant of Love, is a Japanese comedy manga series by Megane Mihoshi, was serialized online from May 2012 to January 2019 in Flex Comix's Comic Meteor website.
+Love Tyrant (恋愛暴君, Ren'ai Bōkun), also known as The Very Lovely Tyrant of Love, is a Japanese manga series written by Megane Mihoshi.
+It was serialized online from May 2012 to January 2019 in Flex Comix's Comic Meteor website.
 It has been collected in fourteen tankōbon volumes.
-The series follows a high school student named Seiji Aino, who becomes trapped in a polyamorous relationship with four girls: the annoying angel cupid Guri, the violently obsessive Akane Hiyama, the shy but defensive Yuzu Kichougasaki and the sadistic psychopath Shikimi Shiramine.
+The series follows a high school student named Seiji Aino, who becomes trapped in a polyamorous relationship with four girls: the annoying angel cupid Guri, the violently obsessive Akane Hiyama, the shy but defensive Yuzu Kichougasaki, and the sadistic psychopath Shikimi Shiramine.
 Seiji is tasked with showing Guri how to properly utilize her Kiss Note, which magically brings couples together, and teaching her all about true love.
-An anime adaptation was announced.
-It aired from April 6 to June 22, 2017.
+An anime adaptation was announced, and aired from April 6 to June 22, 2017.

 Plot

 A Kiss Note is a powerful notebook that makes anyone who has their name written together instantly fall in love if they kiss each other regardless of any circumstances.
 This magical and very familiar item belongs to an angel named Guri whose job as cupid is to create couples.
 However, she accidentally writes down Seiji Aino, a regular high school student, and unless he kisses someone, Guri will die.
 She convinces Seiji to go kiss his crush, Akane Hiyama, the school's popular girl, who turns out to harbor even stronger feelings for him, bordering on obsessive and psychotic.
 Eventually.
 Akane and Seiji come together, but not before Guri decides that she likes Seiji as well.
 What seems awesome to most guys becomes hell for Seiji, who just wants a normal relationship with girls.